graphql-java/graphql-java/docs/sdldirectives.rst

 The directives are applied in the order they are encountered.
 For example imagine directives that changed the case of a field value.

 .. code-block:: graphql

+            directive @uppercase on FIELD_DEFINITION
+            directive @lowercase on FIELD_DEFINITION
+            directive @mixedcase on FIELD_DEFINITION
+            directive @reversed on FIELD_DEFINITION

             type Query {
                 lowerCaseValue : String @uppercase